lyon-fnal/devenv/README.md

 Note that you can make your life easier with bash command completion.
 See [here](https://docs.docker.com/compose/completion/) for how to install that.
 Follow the Mac instructions.

-### Prepare NFS
+### Prepare NFS on your Mac

-For the best performance, your `/Users` directory will be served into the docker container with `nfs`.
+For the best performance, your `/Users` directory will be served by your Mac into the docker container with `nfs`.
 I have found this technique to be the most performant way to access data on the Mac from the container.
 It is a little complicated to set up, so we'll do it only for the directory that matters - that is where all your code files exist in `/Users`.
 To do this, you need to follow these steps from a Mac terminal:

 First - determine your user and group id numbers.
 Record them somewhere.
 ```bash